 TWIN product candidate.
-TWIN is a once daily topical cream containing a fixed-dose combination of encapsulated benzoyl peroxide and the encapsulated retinoid tretinoin that we are developing for acne.
+TWIN is a once daily topical cream containing a fixed-dose combination of benzoyl peroxide and the retinoid tretinoin that we are developing for acne.

 Studies have shown that benzoyl peroxide and tretinoin are effective in treating acne as monotherapies, but a drug-drug interaction that causes the degradation of tretinoin has previously prohibited the development of a combination therapy.
-By encapsulating the two agents separately, TWIN can be kept refrigerated throughout the supply chain and then stored in ambient conditions upon its distribution to a patient.
+By encapsulating the two agents separately, we are developing the first fixed-dose benzoyl peroxide-tretinoin therapy.
+TWIN can be kept refrigerated throughout the supply chain and then stored in ambient conditions upon its distribution to a patient.
 Nonclinical data suggest that TWIN may be more tolerable than generic tretinoin gel 0.1% and Epiduo, a branded fixed-dose combination of benzoyl peroxide and adapalene, without any corresponding loss in efficacy.
-In addition, Epiduo and its successor Epiduo Forte contain adapalene as opposed to tretinoin, which is widely considered to be more effective than adapalene, but generally causes greater irritation.
+We believe that TWIN has the potential to be more effective than Epiduo and its successor Epiduo Forte because it contains tretinoin as opposed to adapalene.
+Tretinoin is widely considered to be more effective than adapalene, but generally causes greater irritation.
 We expect to utilize the FDA's 505(b)(2) regulatory pathway in seeking approval of TWIN and therefore intend to rely in part on data from studies that we have not conducted or sponsored and for which we have not obtained a right of reference in support of an NDA.